Assassin's Creed Origins: Sales

 In November 2017, Ubisoft announced sales of Assassin's Creed Origins during its first 10 days were double those of Assassin's Creed Syndicate, while player engagement increased.
 35% of the sales were digital download, compared to just 12% for Syndicate.
 It was the best-selling retail game in the UK in its first week of release, beating competitors including Super Mario Odyssey and Wolfenstein II: The New Colossus, which were released on the same day as Origins.
 It was the second best-selling retail game in the US in October 2017, behind Middle-earth: Shadow of War, and the third best-selling game in November, behind Call of Duty: WWII and Star Wars Battlefront II.
 The game sold more than 10 million copies during life of eighth generation of video game consoles.

-Accolades
+Awards

 Sequel

 The game was followed by Assassin's Creed Odyssey, which takes place in Ancient Greece during the Peloponnesian War.
 Developed by Ubisoft Quebec, the game was released on October 5, 2018 for PlayStation 4, Windows, and Xbox One.
+Chronogically, Assassin's Creed Mirage is the true sequel for the game because it was set in 9th century Baghdad's.